Yang-J-LIN/yanglin.io/content/post/tricks-on-training-lstm-with-pytorch/index.md

 Training LSTM is not a easy thing for beginner in this field.
 There are a lot of tricks in choosing the most appropriate hyperparameters and structures, which has to be learned from a lot of experience.
 In this article, I'd love to share some tricks that I summarized from my experience and docs on the Internet.

-## Dealing with varibale-length sequence
+## Dealing with variable-length sequence

 ### Minibatch
 Variable-length sequence can sometimes be very annoying, especially when we want to apply minibatch to accelerate the training.
 Fortunately, PyTorch has prepared a bunch of tools to facilitate it.
 You can find two useful functions in `torch.nn.utils.rnn` -- `pack_sequence()` and `pad_packed_sequence()`.
 Here are the prototypes of these two functions: